converspace/otxt/README.md

 HTTP/1.1 200 OK
 ```

 If Alice cannot validate the hash or had not sent a follow request, an error response is sent instead.
-Bob MUST assume unfollow?
+Bob MUST assume unfollow (this is a simple workaround to skip verifying follow requests)?

 ## Delegated HTTPS